sbt/sbt-start-script/README.md

 ## Details

-To add the plugin, use this code to depend on it:
+To add the plugin with SBT 0.10.x, use this code to depend on it:

     resolvers += {
       val typesafeRepoUrl = new java.net.URL("http://repo.typesafe.com/typesafe/ivy-releases")